RediSearch/RediSearch/README.md

 * Supports any utf-8 encoded text.
 * Retrieve full document content or just ids
 * Automatically index existing HASH keys as documents.
+* Document Deletion (Update can be done by deletion and then re-insertion)

 ### Not *yet* supported: